6 Best Strains to Help Combat Fatigue

 Table of contents

-You know the traditional stoner stereotype.
-Lazy and sleepy.
+You know the traditional stoner stereotype: lazy and sleepy.
 While it’s true that some cannabis has this effect, not all marijuana strains are the same.
 Some strains can actually support your energy levels and ward off fatigue.

 How does one plant make you both tired and energized?
 It’s all in the compounds.
 Look inside the cannabis plant, and you’ll find hundreds.
 Each one serves a particular purpose.
-Terpenes and cannabinoids are two compound types, and they influence your energy levels the most, whether you’re uplifted or relaxed.
+Terpenes and cannabinoids are compound types, and they influence your energy levels the most, whether uplifted or relaxed.
 CBD, THC, and CBN are three examples of common cannabinoids.
 Terpenes make up a significant part of cannabis’ fragrant aroma.
 Other plants, like rosemary, oranges, and peppermint, also have rich terpene profiles.

 How Cannabis Affects Fatigue